-Getting to know the team and understanding the people one will be working with is the highlight of any onboarding.
-This may involve a welcome lunch or fun activity and icebreaker to get to know each other’s working and management style.
+Getting to know the team and understanding the people one will work with is the highlight of any onboarding.
+This may involve a welcome lunch, fun activity, and icebreaker to get to know each other’s working and management style.

-When you create an effective onboarding program that lasts throughout the new hire’s first year of employment, you can help them feel more at ease as well as become more productive at work.
+When you create an effective onboarding program throughout the new hire’s first year of employment, you can help them feel more at ease and become more productive at work.

 What is a 30-60-90 day plan?

 First off, why is there a need to plan?
-Going on life without a plan is like mindlessly living on a day-to-day basis.
+Going on life without a plan is like mindlessly living daily.
 The same case applies at work.
-This is why it is important to be specific with your goal and ensure that it is measurable, attainable, and realistically time-bound.
+This is why it is important to be specific with your goal and ensure it is measurable, attainable, and realistically time-bound.